o3de/o3de.org/content/docs/userguide/set-sky-box-material.md

+description: ' Use the Set Skybox Material node in the &ALYlong; &script-canvas; editor to apply a specified material to the skybox. '
+slug: set-sky-box-material
+title: Set Skybox Material
+---
 # Set Skybox Material<a name="set-sky-box-material"></a>

 Apply a specified material to the skybox to give the sky a different look\.
 The material must be a skybox material\.